teamdfir/sift/README.md

 # SIFT

-This is a metadata repository that is primarily used for discussiosn and issue tracking.
+This is a metadata repository that is primarily used for discussions and issue tracking.

 - [cast](https://github.com/ekristen/cast) -- installer cli
 - [saltstack](https://github.com/teamdfir/sift-saltstack) -- states that actually do the work